Swansea Jack

-Swansea Jack (1930 – October 1937) was a famous Welsh dog who rescued 27 people from the docks and riverbanks of Swansea, Wales.
+Swansea Jack (1930 – October 1937) was a British dog who rescued 29 people from the docks and riverbanks of Swansea, Wales.

+He was a black retriever with a longish coat.
+He was similar in appearance to a modern Flat-Coated Retriever, but was instead identified at the time as a Newfoundland dog, despite being considerably smaller and lighter in build than the typical modern Newfoundland dog, possibly because he was reported to have been born in Newfoundland.

 Life

-Swansea Jack was a black retriever with a longish coat.
-He was similar in appearance to a modern Flat-Coated Retriever, but was instead identified at the time as a Newfoundland dog, despite being considerably smaller and lighter in build than the typical modern Newfoundland dog, possibly because he was reported to have been born in Newfoundland.
-He lived in the North Dock / River Tawe area of Swansea with his master, William Thomas.
+Originally owned by Taulford Davies, he was rehomed by a new owner, William Thomas, where he then lived in the Landore area close to the River Tawe in Swansea.
 Jack would always respond to cries for help from the water, diving into the water and pulling whoever was in difficulty to safety at the dockside.

 His first rescue, in June 1931, when he saved a 12-year-old boy, went unreported.
 A few weeks later, this time in front of a crowd, Jack rescued a swimmer from the docks.
 His photograph appeared in the local paper and the local council awarded him a silver collar.
 In 1936 he had the prestigious 'Bravest Dog of the Year' award bestowed upon him by the Star newspaper in London.

 He received a silver cup from the Lord Mayor of London and he is still the only dog to have been awarded two bronze medals by the National Canine Defence League (now known as Dogs Trust).
 Legend has it that in his lifetime he saved 27 people from the Docks / River Tawe.

+Later in life, Jack moved to Roger Street in Treboeth area of Swansea with his owner, William Thomas.

+Death and legacy

-Swansea Jack died in October 1937 after eating rat poison.
-His death was reported by the press across the UK and the press claimed he had saved 29 lives (for example, Nottingham Journal 5 October 1937).
+Swansea Jack died on 2 October 1937 after eating rat poison; it is not known whether this was accidental or intentional.
+His death was reported by the press across the UK and the press claimed he had saved 29 lives.

+Jack was buried in the garden of his home on Roger Street in Treboeth by a heartbroken William.
+Jack was later exhumed for a public burial on 21st October 1937.

 His burial monument, paid for by public subscription, is located on the Promenade in Swansea near St Helen's Rugby Ground.
 In 2000, Swansea Jack was named 'Dog of the Century' by NewFound Friends of Bristol who train domestic dogs in aquatic rescue techniques.